 There are so many great pumpkin patches in Maryland but Summers Farm is one of the best!
 They have over 30 acres of pumpkins to choose from.
 They also have an impressive 10-acre corn maze, hayrides, and so much more.

 During Summers Farm’s fall festival, kids can also meet the barnyard animals, play games, ride down slides, and go through an obstacle course.

 With 45+ attractions for kids of all ages, this is a great place to take the family for some fall fun.

 Monkey Business Adventure Park – McHenry, Maryland

 If adventure is your thing, you need to spend a day at Monkey Business Adventure Park.
 This place has zip lines, climbing walls, an aerial ropes course and so much more.

 Kids and adults alike will enjoy navigating different obstacles high above the ground.
 Although you are securely harnessed, this adventure park is sure to get your adrenaline pumping.

 There is also a 3-acre corn maze to get lost in at the McHenry, Maryland adventure park.
 This is the perfect place for a fall day if you’re looking for some thrills.

 Still seeking some adventure on a fall day?
 How about living dangerously?
 Check out the Go Ape Monkey Drop in Rockville, Maryland.
 This might be a bit too much for some, but yet just the right amount for those thrill seeking teens and adults.

 You’ll be dropped from a 40-foot platform at speeds of up to 30mph.
 Do you think you can do it?
-Drop us a comment and let us know if you can handle this one.
+You’ll have to overcome your nerves to leap off the platform!